devpi/devpi/doc/quickstart-releaseprocess.rst

       devpi -h            # general help
     docs at http://doc.devpi.net

+.. _`quickstart_release_steps`:

 devpi install: installing a package
 +++++++++++++++++++++++++++++++++++

 We can now use the ``devpi`` command line client to trigger a ``pip install`` of a pypi package (here ``pytest`` as an example) through an auto-started caching devpi-server::

-    $ devpi install --venv=v1 pytest
+    $ devpi install pytest
-    --> $ virtualenv -q v1
-    --> $ v1/bin/pip install --pre -U -i http://localhost:3141/testuser/dev/+simple/ pytest
+    --> $ docenv/bin/pip install --pre -U -i http://localhost:3141/testuser/dev/+simple/ pytest
     Downloading/unpacking pytest
       Running setup.py egg_info for package pytest

-    Downloading/unpacking py>=1.4.13dev6 (from pytest)
-      Running setup.py egg_info for package py

-    Installing collected packages: pytest, py
+    Requirement already up-to-date: py>=1.4.13dev6 in ./docenv/lib/python2.7/site-packages (from pytest) Installing collected packages: pytest
       Running setup.py install for pytest

-        Installing py.test script to /home/hpk/p/devpi/doc/v1/bin
+        Installing py.test script to /home/hpk/p/devpi/doc/docenv/bin
-        Installing py.test-2.7 script to /home/hpk/p/devpi/doc/v1/bin
+        Installing py.test-2.7 script to /home/hpk/p/devpi/doc/docenv/bin
-      Running setup.py install for py

-    Successfully installed pytest py
+    Successfully installed pytest
     Cleaning up...

-Here is what happened:

-- a virtualenv ``v1`` was created because of the ``--venv=v1`` option and the fact it it didn't exist yet (otherwise no creation would happen).

-- ``pip install`` was configured to use our ``testuser/dev`` index which is an index which inherits pypi.python.org packages.
-  If we hadn't specified a virtualenv, ``pip`` would be discovered from the ``PATH``.
+The ``devpi install`` command configured a pip call, using the pypi-compatible ``+simple/`` page on our ``testuser/dev`` index for finding and downloading packages.
+The ``pip`` executable was searched in the ``PATH`` and found in ``docenv/bin/pip``.

 Let's check that ``pytest`` was installed correctly::

-    $ v1/bin/py.test --version
+    $ py.test --version
-    This is py.test version 2.3.5, imported from /home/hpk/p/devpi/doc/v1/local/lib/python2.7/site-packages/pytest.pyc
+    This is py.test version 2.3.5, imported from /home/hpk/p/devpi/doc/docenv/local/lib/python2.7/site-packages/pytest.pyc

-You may invoke the ``devpi install`` command a second time which goes much faster and works offline.
+You may invoke the ``devpi install`` command a second time which will even work when you have no network.

 devpi upload: uploading one or more packages
 ++++++++++++++++++++++++++++++++++++++++++++